 Carrel applications will be accepted during the three weeks prior to the start of each semester through the first week of classes.
-Applications for fall 2016 have closed and the carrel assignment process is completed.

 In all three of these groups, students who have not previously had carrel access will be given priority over those who have already had carrels assigned to them.

 Carrel space is limited, so we highly encourage you to find a carrel mate with whom you can share the space.
 If you list a specific carrel mate in your application, that individual must also submit an application and list you as carrel mate.
 Make sure you communicate with your intended carrel mate before submitting your application.
 If you are willing to share a carrel, but don’t have a carrel mate in mind, the library will facilitate a match.